filipevbr/Test-Projects/Little Ball Game/README.md

 - Made with **Unity 6** | Feito com **Unity 6**
 - Developed for **PC** | Desenvolvido para **PC**

-## How to Play | Como Jogar

-1. Download the `.rar` file. | Baixe o arquivo `.rar`.
-2. Extract the contents to a folder of your choice. | Extraia o conteúdo para uma pasta de sua escolha.
-3. Run the executable. | Inicie o executável.
-4. Have fun! | Divirta-se!

 ## Future Improvements | Melhorias Futuras

 - New levels and challenges | Novas fases e desafios